 I remember, come winter, peyajkoli posto would be a staple dish on our lunch platter.
 This is not unique to my family alone but a typical scene in almost all Bengali households.
 Thus, those rooted in Bengali cuisine must be aware of this wintergreen.
-For the unversed, peyajkoli is onion flower stalk.
+For the unversed, peyajkoli is an onion flower stalk.
 Typically, in the period starting from November through the end of February, the markets in Bengal are swamped with this gorgeous green vegetable.
 And the locals cook an array of dishes with it to infuse the season's typical aroma and taste to culinary fare.

 Peyajkoli is nothing more than an onion's green stem.
 The literal translation is the flower bud of onions.
 In English, it is known as Onion Flower Stalk.
-While the onion bulbs are underground, it sprouts five leaves and a stem above ground, with a flower on top.
+While the onion bulbs are underground, it sprout five leaves and a stem above ground, with a flower on top.
 During the winter, the stalk is chopped off and sold in the market as peyajkoli.
 The onion is left in the ground for an extended time until all the leaves have dried.
 The onions are then harvested between January and May.
 During November, there is another harvesting cycle.
 The onion stalk's blossoms provide the seed for future harvest.
 The growers conserve some of the stalks for this reason and sell the rest.

 A bundle of onion flower stalk, Image Source: Freepik